Political Science, B.A. to Law, J.D. Accelerated Program

 After having completed 75 credits, students will submit an application to SLU's School of Law.
 If admitted to SLU Law, these students will begin their J.D. program in their fourth year.
 The first year of law school coursework will count as elective credit toward the undergraduate bachelor's degree.
 Thus, SLU's College of Arts and Sciences will award students their degrees after the successful completion of their first year of law school.

-Students will be required to complete at least 75 percent of credits necessary to earn their undergraduate degree (i.e., minimum 90 credits) before matriculating into the first year of law school.
+Students will be required to complete at least 75% of credits necessary to earn their undergraduate degree (i.e., minimum 90 credits) before matriculating into the first year of law school.
 These hours must include the College of Arts and Sciences core curriculum requirements (48 to 51 credits) and English major requirements (36 credits).
-All core curriculum and major requirements will be met before students matriculate as first-year law students
+All core curriculum and major requirements will be met before students matriculate as first-year law students.

 Students must maintain a 3.50 cumulative GPA to continue in the accelerated program.
 Any student whose cumulative GPA falls below the accelerated continuation standard of 3.50 will go on probation.
 If the student does not raise their GPA to the minimum level of 3.50 over the course of 30 subsequent credits, they will be suspended from the program.

-If the student has achieved more than 45 credits, they must raise their GPA to at least 3.50 by time of application to SLU Law; otherwise, the student will be suspended from the accelerated program.
-Students suspended from the program will be allowed to continue on as Political Science majors or minors in accordance with the department's undergraduate standards.
+If the student has achieved more than 45 credits, they must raise their GPA to at least 3.50 by the time of their application to SLU Law; otherwise, the student will be suspended from the accelerated program.
+Students suspended from the program will be allowed to continue on as political science majors or minors in accordance with the department's undergraduate standards.